OpenClaw Security Hardening Guide for VPS Deployments

 Use One Gateway Per Trust Boundary

-OpenClaw is best treated as a personal assistant or single-trust-boundary system.
-A trust boundary means a group of users, agents, credentials, files, and tools that are allowed to share the same authority.
+OpenClaw's security model is best understood as one trusted operator boundary per Gateway.
+A trust boundary is a group of users, agents, credentials, browser profiles, files, and tools that are allowed to share the same delegated authority.

-For a personal deployment, one user can run one Gateway on one VPS.
-For a business deployment, a team can share one OpenClaw environment only if every user is trusted to operate within the same delegated permission set.
+For personal use, one user can run one Gateway on one VPS.
+For business use, one team can share a Gateway only if everyone belongs to the same trust boundary and the agent is business-only.

-Do not use one shared OpenClaw Gateway for mutually untrusted users.
-If different users, departments, customers, or projects should not share access, split them into separate environments.
+Do not use one shared OpenClaw Gateway for mutually untrusted users, different customers, unrelated teams, or adversarial users.
+If users should not share credentials, browser profiles, workspace files, or tools, split the deployment.

 Recommended isolation patterns include:

-- Separate VPS instances for different users or teams.
+- Separate VPS instances for different users, teams, or customers.

 - Separate OpenClaw Gateways for different trust boundaries.